JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 Load balancing is a way to distribute workloads across your cloud infrastructure.
 Cloud Load Balancing can manage HTTP, HTTPS, TCP, SSL, and UDP traffic.

 ### Cloud Armor
 When exposing a service to the public Internet, it can be targeted by distributed denial-of-service (DDoS) attacks.
-Cloud Armor is a network security product with severla useful security features that can help with preventing these attacks:
+Cloud Armor is a network security product with several useful security features that can help with preventing these attacks:

 1. Allowing and restricting access based on IP address or geolocation.
 2. Setting rules for countering cross-site scripting attacks.